We Could Have Had Cellphones Four Decades Earlier

 Re: (Score:2)

+Because if something shit gets entrenched as the standard it obstructs something better that comes along a little later.
+See also: Windows(TM).

-Spectrum is only one of the obstacles (Score:1)
+Spectrum is only one of the obstacles (Score:4, Insightful)

 This author does not really know what they are talking about.